d12frosted/elpa-mirror/gnu/consult-readme.txt

    consult-mode-histories            Mode-specific history variables
    consult-narrow-key                Narrowing prefix key during completion
    consult-preview-key               Keys which triggers preview
-   consult-preview-excluded-hooks    List of `find-file' hooks to avoid during preview
+   consult-preview-allowed-hooks     List of `find-file' hooks to enable during preview
    consult-preview-max-count         Maximum number of files to keep open during preview
    consult-preview-max-size          Files larger than this size are not previewed
-   consult-preview-raw-size          Files larger than this size are previewed in raw form consult-project-buffer-sources    List of virtual project buffer sources
+   consult-preview-raw-size          Files larger than this size are previewed in raw form consult-preview-variables         Alist of variables to bind during preview
+   consult-project-buffer-sources    List of virtual project buffer sources
    consult-project-function          Function which returns current project root
-   consult-recent-file-filter        Filter for `consult-recent-file'
    consult-register-prefix           Prefix string for register keys during completion
    consult-ripgrep-args              Command line arguments for ripgrep
    consult-themes                    List of themes to be presented for selection